hrushipawar99/Codeclause-internship-project/README.md

 # Codeclause-internship-project

-Churn Prediction in Telecom Industry using Logistic Regression
+End to end project on Churn Prediction in Telecom Industry using Logistic Regression